EdoardoCappelli/MAE-AST/README.md

 ## Dataset Download

-Before running the experiments, you need to download the audio datasets.
+Before running the experiments, download the audio datasets.
 Dedicated scripts are provided for this purpose:

   * **ESC-50:**